Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 • Guarding food even when they are not eating it.

-There are varying levels of food aggression behavioral issues—from growling to biting—but all should be taken seriously.
+There are varying levels of food aggression behavioral issues — from growling to biting — but all should be taken seriously.

-Why Dogs Have Food Aggression
+Why Dogs Have Aggressive Behavior When It Comes To Their Food

 Often serious food aggression is found in dogs who have been rescued from neglectful situations.